 Tip: Strategize your GMAT exam preparation in the same fashion as your GMAT paper-pattern preference.

 3. Practice using the whiteboard and online answer system:

-GMAT is an online examination.
-While preparing for GMAT, prepare yourself to use the tools available for you online during the exam.
+The GMAT is an online examination.
+While preparing for the GMAT, prepare yourself to use the tools available to you online during the exam.
 Also, practice typing your essays on your computer.

-Tip: Candidates lose marks due to the lack of practice of typing.
-Make sure you get used to speed-typing prior to your GMAT test.
+Tip: Candidates lose marks due to a lack of practice in typing.
+Make sure you get used to speed-typing before your GMAT test.

 4. Stay focused on the paper: